zeee1only/fpdf2/docs/Text.md

 position.
 The text can be aligned or centered.
 After the call, the current position moves to the selected `new_x`/`new_y` position.
 It is possible to put a link on the text.
 If `markdown=True`, then minimal [markdown](TextStyling.md#markdowntrue)
-styling is enabled, to render parts of the text in bold, italics, and/or underlined.
+styling is enabled, to render parts of the text in bold, italics, strikethrough and/or underlined.

 If automatic page breaking is enabled and the cell goes beyond the limit, a page break is performed before outputting.